-Old wooden chair with worn paint and stacked handmade papers on the seat.
+A vintage, rustic wooden chair with worn white paint holding a stack of textured handmade papers on its seat.

 Let’s work together.